RobertHSchmidt/springframework/spring-projects/trunk/spring-webflow/spring-webflow/readme.txt

 2. RELEASE INFO

-Spring Web Flow requires J2SE 1.3 and J2EE 1.3 (Servlet 2.3, JSP 1.2).
-J2SE 1.5 is required for building.
+Spring Web Flow requires J2SE 1.3 and J2EE 1.3 (Servlet 2.3) or > to run.

+J2SE 5.0 with Ant 1.6 and Ivy 1.3 or > is required to build.
+A compatible version of Ivy is shipped with this release.

 SWF release contents:

-"." contains Spring Web Flow distribution units (jars and source zip archives), readme, and copyright "docs" contains the Spring Web Flow reference manual and API Javadocs "ivys" contains Ivy dependency descriptors for Spring Web Flow and Spring Data Binding "projects" contains all buildable projects, including sample applications (each importable into Eclipse) "projects/common-build" contains the Ant 1.6 "common build system" used by all projects to compile/build/test "projects/repository" contains Spring Web Flow dependencies (dependent jars) "projects/spring-webflow/build-spring-webflow" contains the master build file used to build all Spring Web Flow projects "projects/spring-webflow/spring-binding" contains buildable Spring Data Binding project sources, an internal library used by SWF
+"." contains Spring Web Flow distribution units (jars and source zip archives), readme, and copyright "docs" contains the Spring Web Flow reference manual and API Javadocs "ivys" contains Ivy dependency descriptors for the Spring Web Flow and Spring Data Binding projects "projects" contains all buildable projects, including sample applications (each importable into Eclipse) "projects/common-build" contains the Ant-based "common build system" used by all projects to compile/build/test "projects/repository" contains Spring Web Flow dependencies (dependent jars) "projects/spring-webflow/build-spring-webflow" contains the master build file used to build all Spring Web Flow projects "projects/spring-webflow/spring-binding" contains buildable Spring Data Binding project sources, an internal library used by SWF